STMicroelectronics/meta-st-x-linux-ai/README.md

     * Python™ example using STAI_MPU Unified API based on DeepLabV3 quantized model
   * Face recognition:
     * C++ example using STAI_MPU unified API based on the BlazeFace and FaceNet quantized models
+  * People Tracking and Heatmap
+    * Python™ example using STAI_MPU Unified API based on the yolov8n quantized model.
+  * On Device Learning for Object detection
+    * Python™ example using STAI_MPU Unified API based on SSD MobileNet v2 as student and RT-DETR transformer model as teacher.
+    * Step by step Jupyterlab™ notebook available for this application.
   * Note: applications are based on Gstreamer 1.22.x, GTK 3.x, OpenCV 4.9.x, Pillow, Python 3

 * Utilities: